 Bank La Roche to Avoid U.S. Criminal Charges

 According to the terms of the non-prosecution agreement signed today, La Roche agrees to cooperate in any related criminal or civil proceedings, demonstrate its implementation of controls to stop misconduct involving undeclared U.S. accounts and pay penalties in return for the department’s agreement not to prosecute this bank for tax-related criminal offenses.
+The corporate lawyer helps you to achieve the outcomes you need to be successful.

 La Roche was founded in 1787 and is based in Basel, Switzerland, with offices in Olten and Bern, Switzerland.
 In 2011, La Roche closed a Hong Kong asset management subsidiary that opened in 2008.
 On Feb.
 13, 2015, La Roche sold its business to Notenstein Privatbank AG.
 Most of La Roche’s employees and the clients of La Roche, with the exception of U.S. taxpayers and a few other clients, will be transferred to Notenstein Privatbank AG.
 The transaction is expected to close in October 2015.
 Thereafter, La Roche intends to wind down its remaining business and relinquish its banking license.
 La Roche assisted some U.S. clients in opening and maintaining undeclared accounts in Switzerland and concealing the assets and income the clients held in their accounts from the Internal Revenue Service (IRS).